modernweb-dev/web/CONTRIBUTING.md

 ### Running Tests

 To run the tests of a package, it's recommended to `cd` into the package directory and then using `yarn test` to run them.
 This way you're only running tests of that specific package.
+The project needs to have been built at least once with `yarn build` for the tests to run.

 ### Adding New Packages